 - In a nonstick pan, dry-toast the walnuts on medium heat, tossing and flipping them for about four minutes.
 Remove from heat and place in the bowl of a food processor.
 Add the oats, tomato paste, chipotle pepper, adobo sauce, sea and garlic salt, mustard, worchestershire sauce, and liquid smoke.
 Process until pasty.
 A few chunks are fine.
 Add 1/2 the black beans, and 1/2 the rice.
 Pulse until the mixture comes together, scraping down as needed.
 Set aside.

 - Place the patties flat on a parchment lined sheet pan in refrigerator for at least one hour.
-If freezing, slide the pan in the freezer for one hour then stack them between pieces of parchment paper and into a freezer bag for longer storage.
-Now is a good time to get the boozy onions going (step 7).
+To Freeze (optional): slide the pan in the freezer for one hour then stack the patties between pieces of parchment paper and into a freezer bag for longer storage.
+Now is a good time to get the boozy onions going (see below).

 - Preheat the oven to 200F (95C) and line a sheet-pan with parchment paper.
 Place the pan in the oven.
 This will keep the patties warm after they’re cooked.